 Willem Jan Smit (NL, ES) is a contemporary artist and activist who is exhibiting internationally.
 Currently his work can be viewed at the Athens School of Fine Arts annex in Hydra and at Beton7 in Athens.
 Smit largely works in sculpture and installation though his practice, conceptually based, will assume whatever necessary form depending on each project’s requirements.
 Text and painting play an increasing role in his practice.
 His latest intervention was, Ad Nauseam, at documenta 14, shortly after a solo exhibition, They Were Shown the Door in a Matter of Minutes, in Athens as part of the Platforms Project for the Museum of Contemporary Cuts.
 For the fall he is engaging in a series of public works the first of which will be during the Thessaloniki Biennial.
 He studied in Vancouver, Canada with Liz Magor, Geoffrey Farmer, and Garry Neill Kennedy.
 His artworks are held in numerous private and public collections.

 Lanfranco Aceti works as a curator, artist, and academic.
 He is a research affiliate and visiting professor at ACT @ MIT and director of the Arts Administration Program at Boston University.
 As curator he previously worked as director of Kasa Gallery in Istanbul, where he exhibited a range of innovative artworks including 75Watts by Revital Cohen and Tuur Van Balen, acquired by MoMA and Paolo Cirio’s Loophole4All, awarded the 2014 Golden Nica at Ars Electronica.
 Recently, he curated End of a Summer Bliss at the Kalfayan Gallery, as well as The Small Infinite at the John Hansard Gallery with artworks never previously exhibited from the estate of John Latham.
-Lanfranco Aceti has participated in numerous art fairs such as Art Athina, Art International, Supermarket, and Contemporary Istanbul, either as a curator or as an artist.
+Lanfranco Aceti has curated artists and program presentations at numerous art fairs: Art Athina, Art International, Supermarket, Platforms Project, and Contemporary Istanbul.
 In 2011, he curated the exhibition Uncontainable as part of the parallel events of the 12th Istanbul Biennial and exhibited artworks on the media facade of the Museum of Contemporary Art, Zagreb.
-In 2016, he curated a range of artworks as part of THE SOCIAL at the Museum of Fine Arts, Boston, the Boston Athenaeum, the Victoria and Albert Museum, and other public spaces in Boston and London.
+In 2016, he curated a range of artworks as part of THE SOCIAL at the Museum of Fine Arts, Boston, the Boston Athenaeum, and other public spaces in Boston.
+He also curated two performance projects for the Victoria and Albert Museum in 2016.
 In June 2017, he curated a new public performance, One Step Forward Two Steps Back, by Stefanos Tsivopoulos on the White House sidewalk in collaboration with the Cooper Gallery at Harvard University.
 He is currently curating Empty Pr(oe)mises for the National Museum of Contemporary Art, Athens.